mixu/nwm/readme.md

     - Ability to customize keyboard shortcuts from conf file
     - Add new key bindings (e.g. to launch apps or change layouting) from conf file
     - git clone + npm installation of personalized config
+    - Code hot loading from file
 - Setting main focus should move that window to the first window in grid layout (DONE)

 Todo:

-- Support for loading configuration files (JS)
-    - Code hot loading from conf file
 - TCP or HTTP configuration interface (JS)
 - Website and tutorial e.g. http://xmonad.org/tour.html
 - Saving state on exit (JS)